 The reflectivity levels are similar to Nimbus 21 Lite-show.
 The double-layered mesh has shiny areas; additional low-light visibility elements are present on the rear and the tongue label.

 We wish the Nimbus 22’s laces were reflective too.
-Interestingly, the GT-2000 8 and Kayano 27 Lite-Show (not on this guide yet) have special shine-in-the-dark laces.
+Interestingly, the GT-2000 8 and Kayano 27 Lite-Show have special shine-in-the-dark laces.

 3) Asics GT-2000 8 Lite-Show

 The GT-2000 8 is Asics’ popular stability trainer, and it happens to be available in a reflective guise as well.

 This is a shoe with plenty of forefoot visibility; the mesh underlays reflect light, and so do the tongue labels and laces.
 The heel only has a tiny shiny logo, but the rest of the upper compensates with larger high-viz overlays.

 The ride is the same as the standard GT-2000 8.
 In simple terms, the midsole has a firm forefoot with a softer heel.
 There’s a medial-post included in the midsole, so if a traditional – and reflective – stability shoe is what you’re looking for, this is it.

 A reflective running shoe that also has a firmer medial-post; there aren’t many of them around, are they?
 Hence, if one wishes to purchase a traditional stability shoe that also has low-light visibility, then the Kayano 27 is just the thing.